kshirod46/Dynamic-Fare-Intelligence/README.md

 We intentionally do **not** use `Discount_Percent` and `Wait_Time_Min` in the main fare model because the first is not part of the user-facing prediction form and the second can be unavailable at quote time.

-## Resume-Ready Description

-> Built a dynamic fare intelligence system for Indian ride-hailing using a public synthetic trip dataset; compared three regression models, deployed a leakage-resistant scikit-learn preprocessing pipeline, and built an interactive Streamlit fare-estimation dashboard.

 ## Screenshots
 ![DashBoard](assets/dashboard.png)